 “If you can’t describe what you are doing as a process, you don’t know what you are doing.”
 So said management theorist W. Edwards Deming, the world’s leading expert on quality improvement.

 All work involves a process.
 That includes sales work.
 Yet most sales training programs proceed as if improving sales results were a project, not a process.
 When they do this, they are dead wrong.

 Sales training without a process is a problem, not a solution.

 Leading-edge thinking about quality improvement in any field of work focuses on process improvement.
 ISO 9000, Six Sigma and other change-management programs zero in on process improvement in order to achieve lasting advances in quality.

 What is the difference between a process and a project?
 Process management involves planning, monitoring, and improving permanent repetitive actions.
 By contrast, project management is a temporary endeavor undertaken to produce a particular result.

-Most sales training companies make the mistake of trying to match individual symptoms to training modules.
-That’s the project approach to sales training and sales coaching.
+Most sales-training companies make the mistake of trying to match such individual symptoms to training modules.
+That’s the project approach to sales training.
 It will never give you a long-term, repeatable solution.
 It will never give you lasting improvements in revenue, margins, market share, or bottom-line results.

 Duane Sparks is founder and chairman of The Sales Board, the authoritative source of practical and leading-edge information about the art and science of selling.
 He has created Action Selling sales training products and learning systems that transform sales organizations.
 Duane is author of these best-selling books: Action Selling, Selling Your Price, Questions (the Answer to Sales), Masters of Loyalty (How to turn your sales force into a loyalty force), and Sales Strategy from the Inside Out (How complex selling really works).